 What is measles?

-Measles is a serious disease because it can lead to:
+Measles is caused by the measles virus, spread by contact with infected people’s body fluids.
+It is a serious disease because it can lead to:

 - pneumonia and other infections of the airways